smorad/um_cisc_7026/lecture_00_welcome.typ

 #side-by-side[Exam 1: 100/100][Exam 2: 100/100][Exam 3: 0/100][Score: 100/100]

+= Grading - Final Project <touying:hidden>
 ==
+Final project instructions already on Moodle #pause
+- Listen to lectures to understand deep learning #pause
+- Form of a group of 4 or 5 members #pause
+- Think of an interesting deep learning project #pause
+- Create and submit your project plan #pause
+- Submit your final project
+// 26 mins blabbing

+= Grading - Participation <touying:hidden>
+==
-5% individual participation #pause
+5% group participation, 5% individual participation #pause
+  - All students share group score, work together! #pause
-  - For asking questions or answering questions in class #pause
+  - Individual participation for asking/answering questions in class #pause
-  - If you never talk in class, *you will get 0 participation points* #pause
+  - If you never speak, *you will get 0 individiual participation points* #pause

 It is my job to prepare you for success in deep learning #pause
   - Some of you are shy or have poor English skills #pause